maestrano/maestrano-php/README.md

 - - -

 ## Getting Setup
-Before integrating with us you will need an App ID and API Key.
+Before integrating with us you will need an to create your app on the developer platform and link it to a marketplace.
 Maestrano Cloud Integration being still in closed beta you will need to contact us beforehand to gain production access.

-For testing purpose we provide an API Sandbox where you can freely obtain an App ID and API Key.
-The sandbox is great to test single sign-on and API integration (e.g: billing API).
+We provide a Sandbox environment where you can freely launch your app to test your integration.
+The sandbox is great to test single sign-on and API integration (e.g: Connec!
+API).
+This Sandbox is available on the developer platform on your app technical page.

-To get started just go to: http://api-sandbox.maestrano.io
+To get started just go to: https://developer.maestrano.com.
+You will find the developer platform documentation here: [Documentation](https://maestrano.atlassian.net/wiki/display/DEV/Integrate+your+app+on+partner%27s+marketplaces).

 A **php demo application** is also available: https://github.com/maestrano/demoapp-php

+Do not hesitate to shoot us an email at <developers@maestrano.com> if you have any question.

 ## Getting Started